nicodewet/terraform-aws-s3backend/README.md

 So often this kind of material is done for you, as a professional software engineer, with pre-established *guardrails* as the reasoning, or various pigeon holing titles.

 That makes sense.
-Unless you want to leearn about something and master it, so let's go.
+Unless you want to learn about something and master it, so let's go.

 ## Introduction